The Family of Turner Farms

 The Turner Boys

 Yup, all boys on this farm!
 Which is great when it comes to carrying pumpkins, heaving bales of hay and moving animals!
 It's not great when it comes to mud on the floor, dirty laundry and keeping food on the table!
 Our boys are very active in 4-H and FFA.
 They show animals, hold club offices, compete in various competitions and participate in community events.
-Plus, they are a vital part of running our seasonal CSA programs and they can always be spotted at the Farmers' Market turning on the charm as they sell freshly harvested produce!
+Plus, they are a vital part of running our seasonal CSA programs and they can sometimes be spotted at the Farm Store turning on the charm as they sell freshly harvested produce!

 Jon and Erin